kunsaeedan01/APP-Assignment-1/README.md

 from pycoingecko import CoinGeckoAPI
 '''
+---
+# Usage

-Usage: Developers can get the current actual information related to cryptocurrencies and use the functions from pycoingecko to structure and build the extensions for their applications.
+ Developers can get the current actual information related to cryptocurrencies and use the functions from pycoingecko to structure and build the extensions for their applications.

 Example:
 cg = CoinGeckoAPI()

 data = cg.get_global()

+---
+# License
+Rakhat Yerezhepov, 2021